aryacodez/Predisine/README.md

 - [ ] More symptoms can be added for better detection of diseases

-- [ ] XRays,MRI and more scans can be added
+- [ ] XRays,MRI scans reports can be added for detection of diseases.

 - [ ] Treatments Recommendation can be added for the predicted disease which can be integrated in the website